 - BUS-R 300 Principles of Real Estate (3 cr.)
+P: Sophomore standing required, not open to Business students.
 For students who plan to take only one course in the area of real estate.
 Topics include real estate law, brokerage, property management, appraising, mortgage finance, and investment analysis.
-No credit for juniors or seniors in the Kelley School. - BUS-R 305 Introduction to Real Estate Analysis

-(3 cr.)
-P: ECON-E 201 and Kelley School admission.
+No credit for juniors or seniors in the Kelley School. - BUS-R 305 Introduction to Real Estate Analysis (3 cr.)
+P: ECON-E 201 or ECON-S 201 with a grade of C or higher, only open to current Bussiness students.
 Designed for students who may intend to take additional real estate courses.
 Topics include real estate law, brokerage, property management, appraising, mortgage finance, and investment analysis.
 Emphasis is placed on the analytical techniques applicable to real estate. - BUS-R 440 Real Estate Appraisals (3 cr.)
-P: (F370 or F304) and R305.
+P: BUS-F 370 or BUS-F 304 with a grade of C or higher, and R305.
 Offered in fall semester only.
 This course provides an understanding of the theory and techniques of income property valuation.
 It covers the material required by the Appraisal Foundation for general appraiser certification as well as material that is included in more advanced courses that prepare students for an appraisal designation. - BUS-R 443 Real Estate Finance and Investment Analysis (3 cr.)
-P: (F370 or F304) and R305.
+P: BUS-F 370 or BUS-F 304 with a grade of C or higher, and R305.
 Offered in spring semester only.
 Case studies in effective techniques of real estate analysis by managers of business firms or real estate specialists.
-Selection, development, financing, and investment analysis of commerical, industrial, and residential real estate.

-BUS-R 490 Independent Study in Real Estate and Land Economics (1-3 cr.)
+Selection, development, financing, and investment analysis of commerical, industrial, and residential real estate. - BUS-R 490 Independent Study in Real Estate and Land Economics (1-3 cr.)
 P: Consent of department chairperson and of instructor.
 Supervised individual study and research in student's special field of interest.
 The student proposes the investigation desired and, in conjunction with the instructor, develops the scope of work to be completed.
 Comprehensive written report required.

-Management & Entrepreneurship
+Management & Entrepreneurship International Business

-International Business